sympy/sympy/doc/src/tutorial/manipulation.rst

     >>> x = Symbol('x')

-Either way, we get a Symbol with the name "x".
+Either way, we get a Symbol with the name "x" [#symbols]_.
 For the number in the expression, 2, we got ``Integer(2)``.  ``Integer`` is the SymPy class for integers.
 It is similar to the Python built-in type ``int``, except that ``Integer`` plays nicely with other SymPy types.